zjunlp/EasyEdit/examples/KnowEdit.md

 trainer.run()
 ```

-## Using KnowEdit for Knowledge Editing
+## Running Examples of Using KnowEdit

 After loading the dataset with: